Where to Go, Stay & Dine in Beverly Hills

 Were those 10 inch heels?
 From our bistro table, we watched a parade of stilettos and Ferraris zoom by.
 Forget Paris and NYC Fashion Runways!
-These front row seats at the LUXE Rodeo Drive Hotel’s sidewalk cafe offer the best people watching to the most famous outdoor catwalk in the world.
-Here is a list of the top things to do in Beverly Hills!
+These front row seats on Rodeo Drive offer the best people watching to the most famous outdoor catwalk in the world.
+Sharing our favorites from a recent trip to Beverly Hills with our recommendations on where to stay, dine & what to do in Beverly Hills!

 Beverly Hills is a central location to venture out and explore the Los Angeles area from Hollywood, Santa Monica, to Disneyland & Universal Studios and the VIP Studio Tour at Warner Brothers!
 There’s so much to do in Los Angeles, it’s hard to know where to start.

-We stayed in the heart of L.A., at the LUXE Rodeo Drive Hotel in Beverly Hills, and found 7 favorite things to do!
+We stayed in the heart of L.A., at the SLS Hotel, a Luxury Collection Hotel, Beverly Hills, and found 7 favorite things to do.
 Next trip we will try out 50 more things to do for FREE – provided by the Beverly Hills Tourism Office – see below.

 Top 7 Things to Do + 50 Free Things to Do